 Alden Richardson and James Robbins opened a cannery in 1855 that would supply food for the Union Army during the Civil War.
 Fifteen years later, they established a larger plant to meet rising consumer demand for canned fruits and vegetables from the surrounding farmland in Kent County.
 Three weeks before Christmas in 1882, Alden Richardson opened his eponymous hotel at the intersection of State Street and Kings Highway where the first cannery had been located.
 The 68-room hotel boasted steam heat, gaslight, and bathrooms on every floor.
 It was hailed as the finest hotel on the Chesapeake Peninsula.

 The cuisine at the Richardson was distinguished by the local game birds such as the wild goose a L’ Aberdeen [sic.] and braised bucks à la Provencale on this menu from 1882.
 As if to compensate for the fact that wine and spirits were not allowed on the premises, the bill of fare offers a large number of pastries and desserts, suggesting the temperance movement may have contributed to the steady increase of sugar in the American diet.

 Arlington Hotel – Seattle, Washington Territory

-The dinner in Seattle was similar to those in other parts of the country.
+The holiday dinner in Seattle was similar to the ones in other parts of the country.
 Dining in the quasi-public spaces of hotels and restaurants offered few surprises in the late nineteenth century.
-The table d’hôte followed a standardized format mostly based on English and French cuisine and that emphasized wild game dishes, especially on the holidays and other special occasions.
-And the same ingredients were broadly available thanks to the burgeoning railroad network.
-In a sense, these Christmas menus were cultural expressions of the bounty and industrial progress of the nation.
+The American table d’hôte menu offered a typical array of standard dishes derived from English and French cuisines and that featured wild game dishes on special occasions.
+And the burgeoning railroad network insured that the same ingredients were broadly available.
+In that sense, the Christmas menus were cultural expressions of the bounty and industrial progress of the nation.